Anxiety Therapy

 • Anxiety that stems from a traumatic incident, such as Post-Traumatic Stress Disorder (PTSD)

-Comprehensive Anxiety Treatment
+Comprehensive Anxiety Treatment In Philadelphia

-Anxiety can be present in a variety of forms – cognitive, affective, physiological, and social/relational– and all four areas are interrelated.
+Anxiety can be present in a variety of forms – cognitive, affective, physiological, and social/relational – and all four areas are interrelated.

 Cognitive/Thinking

 Anxiety can involve general worry about a variety of issues, such as in the case of Generalized Anxiety Disorder (GAD).
 Often worry is repetitive, such as in the case of obsessive or ruminative thinking.
 In other cases, worry is contextual, such as with specific phobias.
 People have anxiety about all kinds of issues, such as identity, family, relationships, work, illness or death.
-Cognitive anxiety treatment focuses on the ‘thinking’ piece of anxiety – learning simple effective strategies to contain, challenge and change repetitive problematic thought patterns.
+Cognitive anxiety treatment focuses on the ‘thinking’ piece of anxiety – with education on simple effective strategies to contain, challenge and change repetitive problematic thought patterns.

 Affective/Feeling

 Runaway emotions have a way of taking on a life of their own.
 In his 1996 book Emotional Intelligence, Daniel Goleman refers to this as “amygdala hijack.”
 When our feelings of worry take over our brain, everything gets sped up, including our bodies.
 Did you know that neurological signals from our emotional brain (e.g. amygdala) travel faster than our rational brain (e.g. frontal lobe)?
-For this reason, working with feelings – and their somatic or bodily expressions – are central to good therapeutic work.
-Affect-focused therapy for anxiety teaches clients how to overcome anxiety using strategies to identify, contain, regulate, and transform difficult anxious feelings.
+For this reason, working with feelings and states – and their somatic or bodily expressions – are central to good therapeutic work.
+Affect-focused counseling for anxiety teaches clients how to overcome anxiety using strategies to identify, contain, regulate, and transform difficult anxious feelings.

 Physiological

 We believe so strongly in the relationship between mind and body that we have created an entire section under ‘Psychosomatic Disorders’ to describe these types of issues and their presentations.
 We encourage you to read more there.
-It is important to note, however, that just as the body can be an outlet of anxiety and stress, it can also be the first line of recovery.
+It’s important to note, however, that just as the body can be an outlet of anxiety and stress, it can also be the first line of recovery.
 Creating positive sensation and experience in the body is an important way of building relaxation and emotional mastery.

 Social/Relational